WHAT IS TERM INSURANCE?

 What are the payout options in term life insurance?

-A term insurance plan is a pure protection plan that offers a life cover to the policyholder in return for timely premium payments.
-If you buy a term policy, you will be asked to name a nominee.
+A term insurance plan is a pure protection plan that offers a life cover@ to the policyholder in return for timely premium payments.
+If you buy a term plan, you will be asked to name a nominee.
 This could be a child, spouse, parent, sibling, or any other loved one.
 In case of an unfortunate event, the chosen sum assured will be paid to this nominee, depending on the payout method you opt for.
 Here’s how this works:

 Lump sum:Under this method, a single payment will be made to the nominee in case of an unfortunate event.
 This money can be used as per the discretion of the nominee